-- A. All development applications must be accompanied by satisfactory evidence as to the proposed method and system of water supply. - B. In no case shall water lines be extended beyond the Urban Services Boundary line established in the Town of Waynesville Land Development Plan unless approved by the Town Council. - C. The installation of all water systems (except for individual wells) shall be required prior to final plat approval or the issuance of a certificate of occupancy unless otherwise permitted in this chapter. - D. Public Water Systems: - Where connection is proposed to the public sewer system and dedicated to the Town of Waynesville, the proposed system shall be installed according to the specifications of the Town's Public Services Department and designed by a registered engineer.
-Plans shall be reviewed and approved by the Public Works Department for the Town of Waynesville and
+- A. All development applications must be accompanied by satisfactory evidence as to the proposed method and system of water supply. - B. In no case shall water lines be extended beyond the Urban Services Boundary line established in the Town of Waynesville Land Development Plan unless approved by the Board of Aldermen. - C. The installation of all water systems (except for individual wells) shall be required prior to final plat approval or the issuance of a certificate of occupancy unless otherwise permitted in this chapter. - D. Public Water Systems: - Where connection is proposed to the public water system, the proposed system shall be installed according to town specifications and standards and designed by a registered engineer.
+Plans shall be reviewed and approved by the Administrator and any appropriate state agency.
+A letter of approval from the Administrator and appropriate state agency must accompany the development application.

-- any applicable state agency.
-A letter of approval from the Public Works Department and appropriate state agency must accompany the development application. - 2.
-Connection to the public water system shall be required as set forth below depending on the number of dwelling units proposed in a development and the distance the development is located from existing public water supply systems. - a.
+- Connection to the public water system shall be required as set forth below depending on the number of dwelling units proposed in a development and the distance the development is located from existing public water supply systems. - a.
 One unit connection required if development is within two hundred (200) feet of a public system. - b.
 Two units connection required if development is within four hundred (400) feet of a public system. - c.
 Three units connection required if development is within six hundred (600) feet of a public system. - d.
 Four units connection required if development is within eight hundred (800) feet of a public system. - e.
 Five units or more connection required if development is within one thousand (1,000) feet of a public system. - 3.
 Where a water line six (6) inches or greater in diameter is required in a public water system, fire hydrants shall be installed on the line.
 The hydrants shall be spaced so that coverage to all building sites along the line may be provided with not more than five hundred (500) feet of hose and shall be located to facilitate access, hose laying and drainage. - E. Private Systems: Where private individual systems are proposed for a development, a written statement or letter of approval from the Haywood County Health Department shall be submitted with the development application indicating that each lot has adequate land area and soil conditions suitable to accommodate the proposed methods of water supply.